Graffioh/graffioh/mds/notes/ddia.md

 a data model is basically about data storage (relational/document/graph database) and data show/manipulation (json/xml/tables)

-## Relational model vs Document model

-best known data model today is SQL with relational model

 ### the birth of noSQL

 actually a catchy twitter hashtag for a meetup lol

 ### the object-relational mismatch

-**impedance mismatch** due to the object oriented programming and relational model natures, if data is stored in relational tables, an awkward translation layer is required between the obejct in the code and in the database table/rows/columns
+**impedance mismatch** due to the object oriented programming and relational model natures, if data is stored in relational tables, an awkward translation layer is required between the object in the code and in the database table/rows/columns

 ORM tried to reduce the amount of boilerplate required for the translation layer

-JSON models (mongoDB, couchDB etc..) have a better *locality* than multi-table schema of a relational database
+**document models**/JSON models (mongoDB, couchDB etc..) have a better *locality* than multi-table schema of a relational database

 ### many-to-one and many-to-many relationships